annahri/gke-cluster/README.md

 ```
 ## How to use

-1. Create a Gitlab Agent for Kubernetes, and retrieve the token.
+### GKE Only

 1. Authenticate `gcloud`
 1. Create a `terraform.tfvars` file ([example](#sample-tfvars-files)) and fill the required [input variables](#terraform-input-vars)
 1. Do `terraform init`
 1. Plan and apply

+### GKE with Gitlab K8s agent setup

+1. Create a Gitlab Agent for Kubernetes, and retrieve the token.
+1. Same steps with the GKE Only

 ## Sample tfvars files